ciarand/guzzle-docs/tour/building_services.rst

 Operations
 ----------

 Operations are owned by commands to describe the operation, including acceptable parameters, the result of the command, the operation name, HTTP method, description of the operation, etc..
 Operations are automatically associated with a command object when using a service description driven client.

-When not using a service description, it is not necessary to create and associate a ``Guzzle\Service\Description\OperationInterface`` object with a command, but it is highly encouraged to make clients easier to use.
+When not using a service description, it is not necessary to create and associate a ``Guzzle\Service\Description\OperationInterface`` object with a command, but it is highly encouraged because it makes commands and their capabilities more discoverable.
 A default operation object containing almost no information is instantiated by default when using the ``Guzzle\Service\Command\AbstractCommand``.
 You can create and use a customized operation object with a command by extending the ``createOperation`` method of the AbstractCommand and returning an instantiated ``Guzzle\Service\Description\OperationInterface`` object.

 Information on creating service descriptions and defining operations can be found in the :doc:`service description </guide/service/service_descriptions>` chapter.